The Architect: A Large Intestine Meridian Archetype

 Other issues related to your large intestine meridian are constipation, diarrhea or irregular bowel movements, water dysregulation in the body, and dehydration leading to constipation.
 Our bodies are not separate pieces operating without regard to the whole.
 Muscles affect organs which in turn affect our mood, energy, and thoughts.

-Our muscles are home to lots of pent up emotions that only come to the surface when we are trying to heal.
+Our muscles are home to lots of pent-up emotions that only come to the surface when we are trying to heal.
 Know that you are not crazy, and it is entirely normal to cry, laugh, or get angry upon release of these physical blockages.

 Infinity Flexibility does not just focus on the physical body.
 Your mental, emotional and spiritual health all play a role in balancing the meridians.
 If you find that you can be too perfectionistic, OCD, controlling, and critical, you may have a lung/large intestine imbalance.
-As you work to heal your meridians, become aware of these feelings, thoughts, emotions as they come to the surface and sit with them without judgment before breathing to release.
+As you work to heal your meridians, become aware of these feelings, thoughts, emotions as they come to the surface and sit with them without judgment before breathing to release them.

 In Chinese medicine, periods of transition are infused with earth energy.
 When great change is upon us, we need to be grounded and sturdy in our base.
 We allow change to wash over us; but like a tree in a flood, we sway with the flow of the water and do not drown.